Frequently Asked Zoning Questions

 A list of helpful documents is available below.

 Generally yes.
-Classification as a non-rental guesthouse, deed restrictions, restrictive convenants, subdivision, condominium or homeowner association rules may also prohibit home rentals.
+Classification as a non-rental guesthouse, deed restrictions, restrictive convanants, subdivision, condominium or homeowner association rules may also prohibit home rentals.
 All rentals for a term of less than thirty (30) days require paying room tax to your local municipality and obtaining licensure through the Vilas County Public Health Department.
 Rentals in the Single Family Residential (R-1) zoning district may not be for a term of less than seven (7) days.
-Please be aware that in some cases rental licenses may be issued allowing for more beds than the septic system serving the property is designed to accomodate.
+Please be aware that in some cases rental licenses may be issued allowing for more beds than the septic system serving the property is designed to accommodate.
 This can lead to premature failure of the septic system.
 Contact the Deputy Zoning Administrator for your town for more information.

 Camping on a property in Vilas County requires three things: Written permission from the Town, a code compliant POWTS; and a zoning permit to set the camper on the property.
 Contact the zoning office for more information.